fenago/Grokking-Deep-Learning/Lab_2.md

 look up the derivative in a reference table.
 All you need to know is what the derivative represents.
 It’s the relationship between two variables in a function so you can know how much one changes when you change the other.
 It’s just the sensitivity between two variables.
-I know that was a lot of information to say, “It’s the sensitivity between two variables,” but it is.
+I know that was a lot of information to say, "It’s the sensitivity between two variables," but it is.
 Note that this can include positive sensitivity (when variables move together), negative sensitivity (when they move in opposite directions), and zero sensitivity (when one stays fixed regardless of what you do to the other).
 For example, y = 0 * x.
 Move x, and y is always 0.